MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/qualify-lead-convert-opportunity-sales.md

 ### What happens when a lead is qualified

-Your system administrator defines what happens to a lead when it is qualified:
+Your system administrator defines what happens to a lead when it's qualified:

 -  If your system administrator has set **Create Account, Contact, and Opportunity records by default upon qualifying a lead** to **No**, you'll be prompted to choose what records to create when the lead is qualified (account, contact, or opportunity).